-Peer learning occurs when students engage in collaborative learning.
+Peer to peer learning occurs when students engage in collaborative learning.

 - Learn with each other.